 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-If your child has ever had a problem with their heart, tell your doctor before giving imipramine.
+If your child has ever had a problem with their heart or liver, tell your doctor before giving imipramine.

 Do not suddenly stop giving imipramine to your child, as they may get withdrawal symptoms.